scaleway/serverless-api-framework-python/docs/source/configuring.rst

       secret={
          "SCW_SECRET_KEY": os.environ["SCW_SECRET_KEY"],
          "MY_SECRET_KEY": os.environ["MY_SECRET_KEY"]
       },
-      gateway_domains=["app.example.com"]
    })

 .. autoclass:: scw_serverless.app.Serverless
-   :members: func, schedule, get
+   :members: func

 Functions
 ---------

 To configure your serverless functions, you can provide keyword arguments to the decorators.
-The Function name that will appear in Scaleway console will be the name of your the function's handler.
+The Function name that will appear in Scaleway console will be the name of your function's handler.

 .. autoclass:: scw_serverless.config.function.FunctionKwargs